sonnxnew0612/MeloNX-Custom-Build/README.md

 - **GPU**

-  The GPU emulator emulates the Switch's Maxwell GPU using Metal (via MoltenVK) APIs through a custom build of OpenTK or Silk.NET respectively.
+  The GPU emulator emulates the Switch's Maxwell GPU using Metal (via MoltenVK) APIs through a custom build of Silk.NET.

 - **Input**

-  We currently have support for keyboard, touch input, JoyCon input support, and nearly all controllers.
+  We currently have support for keyboard, touch input, JoyCon input support, and nearly all MFI controllers.
-  Motion controls are natively supported in most cases.
+  Motion controls are natively supported in most cases, however JoyCons do not have motion support doe to an iOS limitation.

 - **DLC & Modifications**